bentomhall/nih-system/homebrewery/world/player-options.md

 Prerequisite: 5th level, Pact of the Blade feature

 You can attack with your pact weapon twice, instead of once, whenever you take the Attack action on your turn.
 Additional hits after the first only deal the weapon's normal damage instead of the eldritch blast damage.
+\column
 #### Visions of Distant Realms
 Prerequisite: 12th level

-You can cast arcane eye at will, without expending spell points.
+You can cast *arcane eye* at will, without expending spell points.

 #### Uncanny Skill
 Prerequisite: 4th level